mungewell/uno-synth-utils/README.md

 000000ff
 ```

-CMD 0x30: Writes parameters and/or sequence to current preset (ie. not saved).
+CMD 0x30: Writes parameters and/or sequence to current preset (ie. not saved to patch memory).

 If the byte after 'CMD 0x30' is '0x00' a patch is included in the data, otherwise it
-indicates a sequencer step.
+indicates the step within sequence.

 Send a complete patch.
 ```